To read the associated blog post, CLICK HERE!

 Bird 3 - Intergrade - This HY female was captured summer of 2019 in Edness Kimball Wilkins State Park near Casper, Wyoming.

 This face might not be enough to identify an intergrade.
-Which is why the next two shots are so helpful!
+Which is why the next shot is so helpful!

 Additional Intergrade - This male was captured summer of 2016 in Edness Kimball Wilkins State Park near Casper, Wyoming.